ejmeitz/cuNumeric.jl/README.md

 ## Custom Installs and Development
 See the [Custom Builds](https://ejmeitz.github.io/cuNumeric.jl/dev/install/) section of the documentation to build cuNumeric.jl with a local conda environment providing the cupynumeric binaries.

-To re-build `cuNumeric.jl` with a local environment run the following command.
+If you cloned the `cuNumeric.jl` git-repo isntead of using Pkg.add you will need to manually trigger the build process.
+The command is below.
 The progress of the build is piped into `./pkg/deps/build.log`.
 It may take a few minutes to compile.
 ```julia
 julia -e 'using Pkg; Pkg.activate("./pkg"); Pkg.resolve(); Pkg.build()'
 ```